Exact Quantum Capacity of Decohering Channels in Arbitrary Dimensions: Introduction

-The capacity of a quantum channel to transmit information is a central figure of merit in quantum communication and quantum information processing \cite{NielsenChuang2000,Lloyd1997,SchumacherNielsen1996}.
-Yet, despite its conceptual clarity, calculating the quantum capacity remains notoriously difficult, even for seemingly simple channels.
-This difficulty stems from the need to optimize the coherent information over multiple uses of the channel and the lack of additivity in general \cite{Shor2004,Hastings2009,SmithYard2008}, rendering most capacities intractable.
-Exact capacity formulas are known only for a handful of special cases, such as the erasure channel \cite{bennett_capacities_1997}, amplitude damping in limited regimes in low dimensions \cite{devetak_capacity_2005,chessa_quantum_2021, Chessa_2023}, and a few qubit Pauli channels \cite{Shirokov2006}.
+Exact capacity formulas are known only for a handful of special cases, such as the erasure channel \cite{Bennett_1997}, amplitude damping in limited regimes in low dimensions \cite{devetak_capacity_2005,chessa_quantum_2021, Chessa_2023}, and a few qubit Pauli channels \cite{Shirokov2006}.
 In higher-dimensional systems, exact results are almost nonexistent \cite{KarimipourSciRep2025,karimipour2024}.
 Even lower and upper bounds can be difficult \cite{devetak_capacity_2005,Wolf2007,SmithSmolin2007,Cubitt2008,Fukuda2009,FanizzaKianvashGiov2020, Roofeh_2024, RoofehKarimipour2024} to compute due to nonconvexities in the coherent information.
 Thus, any exact result in this domain not only deepens our theoretical understanding but also offers valuable benchmarks for real-world implementations.
 In this Letter, we present a broad family of quantum channels for which the quantum capacity can be computed exactly and in closed form.
-These channels take the form $\Lambda(\rho)=(1-x)\rho + x D(\rho)$, where $D(\rho)$ models structured decoherence \cite{baumgratz_quantifying_2014,zurek2003,schlosshauer2005,Mani_2015,ManiRezazadehKarimipour2024}.
-Remarkably, we prove that these channels are degradable in all dimensions and for all values of the noise parameter x.
+These channels take the form $\Lambda(\rho)=(1-x)\rho + x D(\rho)$, where $D(\rho)$ models structured decoherence \cite{baumgratz_quantifying_2014,zurek2003,schlosshauer2005,Mani_2015,ManiRezazadehKarimipour2024}. \tr{Remarkably, these channels are degradable in all dimensions and for all values of the noise parameter $x$}.
 This includes fully decohering channels, block-decohering models that preserve coherence within subspaces, and weakly decohering channels where coherence survives across overlapping modes.
+Here we provide an alternative proof for their degradability and show that for all these channels, the complementary channel itself degrades the channel.
 We show that even under strong noise $(x = 1)$, these channels may retain nonzero quantum capacity—provided certain coherence structures are preserved \cite{PhysRevLett.84.2525, PhysRevLett.82.2417, PhysRevLett.79.3306, Lidar_2003, Duan_1997, ManiRezazadehKarimipour2024}.
 This finding challenges the common intuition that strong decoherence always implies complete quantum information loss.\\

 \ni We first consider the operationally important quantum channels, of the form where $D(\rho)$ induces complete dephasing, then we study channels of the form